 CHRISTENSEN THINKS HBX IS NOT DISRUPTIVE ENOUGH

-The only way for a market leader like HBS to survive disruptive innovation, believes the professor, is by disrupting their existing businesses themselves with an offering that is inexpensive, open and simply.
+The only way for a market leader like HBS to survive disruptive innovation, believes the professor, is by disrupting their existing businesses themselves with an offering that is inexpensive, open, and simple.
 But Harvard consciously decided not to do that with HBX.
-Instead, it is beginning its foray into online education with a proprietary platform and and a new product that does not cannibalize its existing programs.
+Instead, it is beginning its foray into online education with a proprietary platform and a new product that does not cannibalize its existing programs.
 “I think that we’ve way overshot the needs of customers,” Christensen said.
 “I worry that we’re a little too technologically ambitious.”
 The school will eventually offer executive education programs online, including a course on disruptive innovation by Christensen, author of The Innovator’s Dilemma.

 Essentially, HBS is relying on the strength of its core business and changing incrementally, rather than casting away what it does best and trying to start something truly new and disruptive.
-In dismissing HBX as an pricey system that could be upended by a cheeper technology solution, in the same way that made Polaroid and Kodak kaput, mere irrelevant victims to disruptive innovations, Christensen finds himself directly in opposition to Michael Porter, the school’s most famous professor.
+In dismissing HBX as a pricey system that could be upended by a cheeper technology solution, in the same way that made Polaroid and Kodak kaput, mere irrelevant victims to disruptive innovations, Christensen finds himself directly in opposition to Michael Porter, the school’s most famous professor.

 Porter has argued that “a company must stay the course, even in times of upheaval, while constantly improving and extending its distinctive positioning.”
 By seeking to replicate the case-study method online while not competing with its own MBA program, HBX achieves that goal.
 “I think the big risk in any new technology is to believe the technology is the strategy,” Porter retorted.
 “Just because 200,000 people sign up, doesn’t mean it’s a good idea.”